sovrynn/ecdo/90-COUNTERARGUMENTS/README.md

 This doesn't line up with the elevated erosion lines on the Khufu pyramid at first sight, which suggest violent submersion of Egypt

+Finally you have that account of 2 flip-n-back sequences occuring in 341 generations of men, coupled with Plato's account of "many deluges since Atlantis"

+What could make Egypt and Europe have such dramatically different experiences of the flip?

 Finally you have China's Nuwa and Gun-Yu sequence.
 In Nuwa the land is mentioned as tilting to the southeast and the sky to the northwest, and in the Gun-Yu event, it isn't specified

+## A physical gyroscopic "proof"

+One of the things that's sorely missing is an actual physics model that can explain a stably rotating Earth flipping 104 degrees! (due to new inertial axes) and then rotating to a new, stable, temporary position before going back to the original state